ChollatisP/ROS-MiniProject/README.md

 5. Open Firmware directory and continue to miniject directory and open Miniject.ino

-6. Upload Miniject.ino into your Arduino **This will show you your serial port**
+6. Upload Miniject.ino into your Arduino **This will show you your serial port** *Do not forget to plug usb from arduino to your computer

-7. Run this command on your terminal to launch code.
+8. Run this command on your terminal to launch code.
 ```
 roslaunch robotarm rviz.launch port:="<--YOUR-PORT-->"
 ```